88lex/sasync/README.md

 - If all of the above are true then SAs will rotate with both source and destination, and sync/copy limits can be higher.
 Each SA has a 750GB upload/inbound quota and a 10TB download/outbound quota.
 - If Source does not have SA read access then you need to consider your outbound quotas (e.g. 10 TB for GDrive, ? for others).

-**Process:**  SASYNC goes through the following steps:
-- The main function of sasync will run `rclone copy/sync/move` for each source-destination pair in your set file using a service account (SA) then move to the next SA until done.
+**Process:**  `sasync` will run rclone copy, sync or move for each source-destination pair in your set file using a service accounts (SA) then move to the next SA until done.

 There are a number of optional features:
+- Add flags in the command line which will apply to all sets
+- Use alternative config files with -c flag
 - Check if each source and destination remote exists in the rclone.conf file and if they are Team Drives (now called Shared Drives)
 - Check if each remote has read and service account permissions
 - Clean Source and Destination remotes of duplicates and trash.
 Can be done before and/or after the sync
 - Check if file count in Source and Destination are equal
   - If equal then skip to the next source-destination pair in the set file
 - Check if total file size in Source and Destination are equal
   - If equal then skip to the next source-destination pair in the set file
   - If not equal then estimate number of SA's required